-The bursary aims to pave a way for new voices in the field of Tolkien studies as well as provide members of the Tolkien Society with the very best of new Tolkien scholarship, thus fulfilling both our charitable and educational remits.
-We want to nurture and support the next generation of Tolkien scholars so Tolkien scholarship keeps up with the latest trends and developments; this is in line with charitable aim:
+The Bursary aims to pave a way for new voices in the field of Tolkien studies as well as provide members of the Tolkien Society with the very best of new Tolkien scholarship, thus fulfilling both our charitable and educational remits.
+We want to nurture and support the next generation of Tolkien scholars so Tolkien scholarship keeps up with the latest trends and developments; this is in line with our charitable aim:

 The Society shall seek to educate the public in, and promote research into, the life and works of Professor John Ronald Reuel Tolkien CBE.

-Few universities offer Tolkien-specific courses, so Tolkien Society events is often the only place where scholars of Tolkien can present their work to an audience of like-minded people.
+Few universities offer Tolkien-specific courses, so Tolkien Society events are often the only place where scholars of Tolkien can present their work to an audience of like-minded people.
 We are proud to help as many researchers as we can to attend our events.

 How it works